* This page is for Consumers *

 Inhaled bronchodilators are given with a device that allows the user to spray a specific and consistent dose of a drug into the airways via the mouth and throat (inhalers, including metered-dose inhalers and dry powder inhalers).
 Inhaled bronchodilators include anticholinergic and beta-adrenergic drugs.
 Both relax muscles around the bronchioles.
 Anticholinergic drugs include ipratropium, umeclidinium, aclidinium, and tiotropium.
 Ipratropium is given about 4 times daily, aclidinium is given twice per day, and tiotropium and umeclidinium are given once per day.
 Inhaled short-acting beta-adrenergic drugs, such as albuterol, more rapidly relieve shortness of breath than anticholinergic drugs and so can be most useful during flare-ups.
 Salmeterol, formoterol, arformoterol, vilanterol, and indacaterol are long-acting beta-adrenergic drugs.
 Salmeterol, arformoterol, and formoterol are given every 12 hours.
 Indacaterol and vilanterol are given once a day.
 Umeclidinium and vilanterol are available only as an inhaled formulation that combines both drugs.
 Long-acting beta-adrenergic drugs are useful for prolonged relief of symptoms in some people, especially at night, but they should not be used for rapid relief of symptoms.

-Many people can use metered dose inhalers more effectively when they inhale the drug through a delivery device called a spacer (Fig. 2: How to Use a Metered-Dose Inhaler).
+Many people can use metered dose inhalers more effectively when they inhale the drug through a delivery device called a spacer (see Figure: How to Use a Metered-Dose Inhaler).
 Inhaled bronchodilators may also be given using nebulizers.
 This mode of therapy should be reserved for people who have severe disease or for those who cannot use a metered-dose inhaler properly.
 A nebulizer creates a mist of drug, and the timing of its inhalation does not have to be coordinated with breathing.
 Nebulizers are portable, and some units can even be plugged into the cigarette lighter in a car.